ViolaFlower/Re-Console/README.md

 Re-Console is comprised of only open-source or source-available mods, which gives you the ability to see the code and contribute to the mods in the pack.
 Without mod developers hard work, Re-Console would not be possible.
 If you want to show the developers of these mods your appreciation, I encourage you to donate to them!

 ### 📩 Up to Date
-Re-Console is usually one of the first modpacks to update in a stable state to new Minecraft and Legacy4J versions.
+Re-Console is usually one of the first modpacks to update in a stable state to new Minecraft versions.
 It is also multi-version and multi-loader, giving you the choice between Latest MC (currently 1.21.4) and a version with long-term mod compatibility (currently 1.21.1) on Fabric and Neoforge.

 ![Special Thanks](https://cdn.modrinth.com/data/cached_images/42bdd0b7ac744fbb277bcb8aea88598b682b9c07.webp)